Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Seller's Price Commitment vs Flexibility

 \begin{proposition} The seller is indifferent between making a spot-price commitment or not if the consumer has a standard risk-neutral preference. \end{proposition}

-However, this indifference disappears immediately as long as the consumer exhibits risk aversion.
-A commitment to the spot price is never optimal for the seller if the consumer exhibits risk aversion, i.e., she has a concave utility function with respect to material payoffs.
-In summary, under standard preferences, offering an advance-purchase option is not profitable.
-This observation, while briefly introduced here, will be explored in details in Section \ref{sec:RA}.
+However, this indifference vanishes with any degree of consumer risk aversion.
+Commitment to the spot price is never optimal for the seller if the consumer's utility function is concave utility function with respect to material payoffs, reflecting risk aversion.
+In essence, under standard preference, offering an advance-purchase option is not profitable.
+This observation, while briefly introduced here, is explored in detail in Section \ref{sec:RA}.